cterrasid/anonymous-server/README.md

 ## Starting 🚀

-1. Clone the repo and run: 'git clone https://github.com/Adalab/f-online-anonymous-server-cterrasid'.
+1. Clone the repo and run: `$ git clone https://github.com/Adalab/f-online-anonymous-server-cterrasid`.

 2. You can also make Fork and you will copy this repository directly into your GitHub profile.